TomasPavlovicPavlo/PMI-80/README.md

 ## Assembly procedure

-This computer is delivered as a Kit so you must assembly it yourself.
+This computer is delivered as a Kit so you must assemble it yourself.

-I recommend this order of soldering parts to main PCB:
+I recommend this order of soldering parts to the main PCB:

 * all sockets for IOs
 * diodes, transistors and crystal
 * resistors and capacitors
-* use short wires to mount LCD display
+* use short wires to mount LED display

 	<img src="img/asmbl_disp_01.jpg" height="200" />

 * Keyboard
 	* solder all 25 switches to the bottom keyboard PCB
-	* insert and solder extracted pins to main board
+	* insert and solder extracted pins to the main board

 		<img src="img/asmbl_kb_01.jpg" height="200" />